GhostlyDark/EMG/README.md

 ## Troubleshooting

 Open Developer Tools by pressing `CTRL + I` or by activating it via the menubar (unhide with `ALT`).
 If no Mupen64Plus log appears, the emulator core is missing dependencies.
-If there is a log, check it out to find out what's wrong.
 Logging happens once Mupen64Plus closes after pressing `Launch`.